Azure-Samples/azure-opensource-labs/cloud-native/aks-https/README.md

 Store the public IP Address as an environment variable for later use.

-> **Note**
-> This command loops for 2 minutes and queries the output of kubectl get service for the IP Address.
-Sometimes it can take a few seconds to propagate correctly.

 ```bash
 IP_ADDRESS=$(kubectl get service azure-vote-front --output jsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```